greg-dubrow/greg_dubrow_io/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I'm a data analyst/data scientist with experitise in higher education systems, policy, undergraduate admissions, and development/alumni relations.
+I work in r for everything from data import & cleaning, to analysis, modeling & viszualization.

 In this space I'll mostly be posting results from my personal data projects; music, football (the soccer kind), #tidytuesday data projects and other work.
 All views expressed here are my own.